 Gold has been in high demand for thousands of years, the desired investment choice over other options, including currency.
 But you knew this, right?
-Here’s what you may not have known: there is another way people are capitalizing on gold’s value besides using it as an investment: starting a precious metals business.
-By selling gold, along with silver, platinum and even diamonds, you can increase your income.
+Here’s what you may not have known: there is another way people are capitalizing on gold’s value besides using it as an investment: selling gold and starting a precious metals business.
+If you sell gold, along with silver, platinum, and even diamonds, you can increase your income.
 The best part?
 Unlike other businesses, it takes little upfront capital.
 So how can you sell gold?
 We’ll break it down in this article.

-Starting a precious metals business is the subject of a course by Matt Wallace, the President and founder of AURIC Enterprises, where he buys and sells over $150,000 of gold each month.
+Starting a precious metals business and selling gold is the subject of a course by Matt Wallace, the President and founder of AURIC Enterprises, where he buys and sells over $150,000 of gold each month.

-In Start Your Own Precious Metals Business, he provides a step by step template you can use to get into the business of buying and selling both precious metals and diamonds.
+In Start Your Own Precious Metals Business, he provides a step by step template you can use to get into the business of buying and selling gold, precious metals and diamonds.

-In this article, we’ll outline the main principles and concepts he covers so that you can learn how to start your own precious metals business.
+In this article, we will: outline the main principles and concepts he covers so that you can learn how to start your own precious metals business and sell gold.

 Why Should You Learn to Buy Gold, Silver & Diamonds?